actions/checkout/README.md

     # Default: true
     clean: ''

     # Number of commits to fetch.
-0 indicates all history.
+0 indicates all history for all branches and tags.
     # Default: 1
     fetch-depth: ''